shonendumm/ktmBooking/README.md

 For starters, refer to https://codeburst.io/a-guide-to-automating-scraping-the-web-with-javascript-chrome-puppeteer-node-js-b18efb9e9921

-*Required*
+**Required**

 Need to install puppeteer node package.
 >npm install --save puppeteer

+**Execution**
-Then comment out either functions to go or return.
+In the file ktm.js, comment out either functions to go or return.
+So that you don't run both commands.
+That's crazy.

+Then execute the file ktm.js:
+>node ktm.js

+Your Chrome browser should start and you can see what happens.

 **Future Improvements**